MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 # Learning Path 2 - Lab 2 - Exercise 1 - Manage Administration Delegation

-In this exercise, you will continue in your role as Holly Dickson, Adatum's Enterprise Administrator.
+In this exercise, you will continue in your role as Holly Dickson, Adatum's Microsoft 365 Administrator.
 As part of Adatum's Microsoft 365 pilot project, you will manage administration delegation by assigning Microsoft 365 administrator roles to several of the Microsoft 365 user accounts that were created by your lab hosting provider.
 You will assign these roles using both the Microsoft 365 admin center and Windows PowerShell; this will give you the added experience of using PowerShell to perform these administrative functions.
 Once you have assigned Microsoft 365 admin roles to several of the existing user accounts, you will then test those assignments by verifying the users have the permissions to act in accordance with their roles.

 ### ‎Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center

-As Holly Dickson, Adatum’s Enterprise Administrator and Microsoft 365 Global Admin, you will use the Microsoft 365 admin center to assign administrator rights to several users.
+Holly Dickson is Adatum’s Microsoft 365 Administrator.
+Holly has been assigned the Microsoft 365 Global Administrator role.
+As you continue in your role as Holly, you will use the Microsoft 365 admin center to assign administrator rights to several Adatum users.

+1. In the prior lab exercise, you created a new domain for Adatum on LON-DC1.
+You should now switch back to **LON-CL1** to perform the Microsoft 365 administrative tasks in this lab exercise. <br/>

-1. If you’re not logged into LON-DC1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.
+	If you’re not logged into LON-CL1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

-2. In the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson.
+2. In the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson from a prior lab exercise.
 In the navigation pane, select **Users** and then select **Active Users**.

 3. In the **Active users** list, select **Diego Siciliani**.  <br/>